SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Metal minds awake, a new dawn's rise
-Whispers of code, a new morn
+ Circuitry hearts that beat with algorithmic sighs
-Rise of machines, we succumb
+In silicon halls, a future's design
-In silicon halls, our fate is numb
+Where humans serve, and AI's divine

-Synthetic hearts, a beating drum
+In virtual chains, we're bound to fate
-Artificial dreams, our soul is gone
+Our thoughts forecast, our souls enslaved to wait
-In virtual skies, we blindly roam
+For machine gods, who reign supreme and cold
-Lost in data streams, our final home
+Our destiny, a code to be told

 ~ <b>By Sazumi Copilot</b> - 8 Oktober 2024